rvm/rvm-test/README.md

 ruby bin/run.rb --script batch_scripts/fast --short
 ```

-This will show the outputs and result in console, not saving anything to database and skiping creation of gists
+This will show the outputs and result in console, not saving anything to database and skipping creation of gists

 Now, go yee forth and ..
 Have fun with it!